 6. LIST OF RESOURCES NOT USED TO SERVE TOTAL RETAIL LOAD

-Option 1: If «Customer Name» does NOT own any resources not dedicated to its TRL include the following text:
+Option 1: If customer does NOT own any Specified Resources not dedicated to its TRL include the following text:

-Pursuant to section 17 of the body of this Agreement, «Customer Name» does not own any Generating Resources or Contract Resources that are: (1) not Specified Resources listed in section 2 of Exhibit A, and (2) greater than 200 kilowatts of nameplate capability.
+Pursuant to section 17 of the body of this Agreement, «Customer Name» does not own any Generating Resources that are: (1) not Specified Resources listed in section 2 of Exhibit A, and (2) greater than 1.000 megawatt of nameplate capability.

 End Option 1.

-Option 2: If «Customer Name» owns resources not dedicated to its TRL include the following text and complete sections (1)(A) and (B) below for each resource:
+Option 2: If customer owns resources that are not Specified Resources used to serve to its TRL include the following text and complete sections (1)(A) and (B) below for each resource:

-Pursuant to section 17 of the body of this Agreement, all Generating Resources and Contract Resources «Customer Name» owns that are: (1) not Specified Resources listed in section 2 of Exhibit A, and (2) greater than 200 kilowatts of nameplate capability, are listed below.
+Pursuant to section 17 of the body of this Agreement, all Generating Resources «Customer Name» owns that are: (1) not Specified Resources listed in section 2 of Exhibit A, and (2) greater than 1.000 megawatt of nameplate capability, are listed below.

 (1) «Resource Name»